vfarcic/devops24/manuscript/07-jenkins-cdp.md

 open "http://$JENKINS_ADDR/job/go-demo-3/configure"
 ```

-Please replace the existing code with the contents of the [cdp-jenkins-release.groovy Gist](https://gist.github.com/2e89eec6ca991ab676d740733c409d35).
+Please replace the existing code with the content of the [cdp-jenkins-release.groovy Gist](https://gist.github.com/2e89eec6ca991ab676d740733c409d35).

 Just as before, we'll explore only the differences between the two pipeline iterations.